 Approve/modify working group agenda (11-22-2112r3)

 This is a summary of the meeting today.
 Please note the schedule for this session on the separate tab “Schedule”.
-A new TGbh/TGbi meeting has been added.
+A new joint TGbh/TGbi meeting has been added.

 Chair: I suggest we approve this agenda.